jimweirich/rspec-given/README.md

     Given.source_caching_disabled = true
 ```

-Natural assertions are disabled by default.
+Natural assertions are enabled by default.
 To globally configure
 natural assertions, add one of the following lines to your spec_helper
 file: